A History of the Wind

 在无风之城成都,记忆再次追寻而来。无从逃脱的我们唯有直面消逝。就这样,我们化为风,消逝也成为记忆的一部分。

-A History of the Wind is a silent cinematic work dedicated to the wind.
+A History of the Wind is a silent film about/like the wind.

 The initial inspiration, other than natural life forces, was my reading of Alain Corbin’s innovative microhistory, A History of the Wind (2023).

-This film emerged through chance discoveries and improvisation, revealing unexpected beauty along the way.
-In making and sharing this film, I hope to evoke the wind's silent strength and ephemeral beauty in our bodily memory.
+This film emerged through chance discoveries and improvisation.
+In making and sharing this film, I hope to evoke the wind's versatile rhythm.
 A force that shapes our world in ways both gentle and profound.

 2024 / 75 min / Canada, China / Silent / 3:2